Apokrif/monlam/README.md

 Example:
 GetElementsByQuery('Simple','TextToFind'),
-where the results list elements with 'TextToFind' in the 'Name' and 'Notes' fields.
+where the results list elements are with 'TextToFind' in the 'Name' and 'Notes' fields.